 Based on the analysis of historical data, predictive analytics can assist an organization in forecasting the expected outcome.
 In one of our earlier posts on Predictive analytics, we have discussed it in detail.

 To predict future events on a certain level, predictive analytics uses the obtained data and findings from descriptive and diagnostic analytics.
-Here, the information from the prior processes can be transformed into useful information for making decisions.
-In order to optimize and develop strategies to maximize corporate results, it is used to foresee the future, predict market trends, track shifting consumer behavior, and analyze rivals.
+Here, the information from the prior processes can be transformed into useful insights for making decisions.
+As one of the essential types of business analytics, predictive analytics is used to foresee the future, predict market trends, track shifting consumer behavior, and analyze competitors.
+This helps businesses optimize and develop strategies to maximize corporate results and stay ahead in the market.

 In order to make the forecasts, data from the past is analyzed, patterns and haphazard relationships are found, and the predictions are then extrapolated to the future.